 Pour into oiled pan; when top has cooled make crease for breaking.

-Cook sugar, corn syrup and water together stirring until sugar melts.
+Cook sugar, corn syrup and water together in a heavy sauce pan stirring until sugar melts.

 Cook until hard crack stage and thermometer registers 300F degrees.

 Add peanuts and stir quickly, only to blend; cook 5 more minutes.

 Add baking soda; will cause mixture to rise to top of pan so stir quickly.